Hazel eyes: What determines hazel eye color?

-If you have very light eyes, you might be able to use a lens with an “enhancement tint."
-This lens has a translucent color that lets some of your natural color show through.
-It's meant to enhance your natural eye color to make your light blue eyes a deeper blue, for example.
+If you have very light eyes, color contacts with an “enhancement tint” might be a good choice.
+These lenses have a translucent color that lets some of your natural color show through — to make your light blue eyes a deeper blue, for example.

-An eye care professional can show you various colors and help you make the right choice.
-Remember, contact lenses are a prescription item, and if you don’t already wear contacts, you’ll need an eye exam and a prescription before getting them even if your lenses don't need any corrective power in them.
+Remember, hazel contact lenses require a contact lens prescription.
+So if you don’t already wear contacts, you’ll need an eye exam and a prescription before getting them — even if you have perfect vision without corrective lenses.

 Genotype-phenotype associations and human eye color.
 Journal of Human Genetics.
 January 2011.